-To download and install Firewall Enterprise version 8.3.1 for VMware ESXi 5.0, the Crypto-Officer must:
+To download the Firewall Enterprise installer package, the Crypto-Officer must:

-- 1. Download the Firewall Enterprise installer package. - a.
-In a web browser, navigate to www.mcafee.com/us/downloads. - b.
-Enter the grant number, and then navigate to the appropriate product and version. - c.
-Click View Available Downloads, and then click the link for the latest version. - d.
-Click I Agree to accept the license agreement. - e.
-Download the virtual image .zip file. - 2.
-Download the product guide and release notes for 8.3.1. - a.
-Go to the McAfee Technical Support Service Portal at www.mysupport.mcafee.com. - b.
-Under Self Service, click Product Documentation. - c.
-Select the appropriate product and version. - d.
-Download the version 8.3.1 installation guide and release notes. - 3.
-Import the firewall. - a.
-Extract the downloaded .zip file. - b.
-Connect to your ESXi server using the VMware vSphere Client. - c.
+- 1. In a web browser, navigate to www.mcafee.com/us/downloads. - 2.
+Enter the grant number, and then navigate to the appropriate product and version. - 3.
+Click View Available Downloads, and then click the link for the latest version. - 4.
+Click I Agree to accept the license agreement. - 5.
+Download the virtual image .zip file.

+To import the firmware image onto the host, the Crypto-Officer must:

+- 1. Extract the downloaded .zip file. - 2.
+Connect to your ESXi server using the VMware vSphere Client. - 3.
 From the menu bar, select File | Deploy OVF Template.
-The Deploy OVF Template window appears. - d.
-Select the firewall file. - Select Deploy from file. - Click Browse to select the .ovf file you extracted. - Click Next.
-The OVF Template Details page appears. - e.
+The Deploy OVF Template window appears. - 4.
+Select the firewall file. - Select "Deploy from file". - Click Browse to select the .ovf file you extracted. - Click Next.
+The OVF Template Details page appears. - 5.
 Click Next.
-The Name and Location page appears. - f.
-Type a name for the firewall, and then click Next. - If the Ready to Complete page appears, proceed to Step i. - If the Network Mapping page appears, proceed to Step h. - If the Disk Format page appears, proceed to Step g. - g.
-On the Network Mapping page, verify that unconfigured is selected in the Destination Networks drop-down list, then click Next.
-The Ready to Complete page appears. - h.
-Review the summary. - If you need to make any changes, click Back. - If the summary is correct, click Finish.
+The Name and Location page appears. - 6.
+Type a name for the firewall, and then click Next. - If the Network Mapping page appears, proceed to Step 7. - If the Ready to Complete page appears, proceed to Step 8.

+7. On the Network Mapping page, verify that "unconfigured" is selected in the Destination Networks drop-down list, and then click Next.
+The Ready to Complete page appears.

+- 8. Review the summary.

+- If you need to make any changes, click Back.

+- If the summary is correct, click Finish.